 Historic Preservation CommissionEmail Me

-The Stone Mountain Historic Preservation Commission was created by the Mayor and City Council in 1996, and consists of a seven (7) member board charged with the preservation of its historical resources through a design review process for the properties located within the local historic district.
+The Stone Mountain Historic Preservation Commission was created by the Mayor and City Council in 1996.
+The seven (7) member board is charged with the preservation of its historical resources through a design review process for the properties located within the local historic district.
 The appointments are made by the Mayor and City Council and are open to all City of Stone Mountain residents.
 Term limits for each Commission member is three years.

 The purpose of the Stone Mountain Historic Preservation Commission is to protect the historical, cultural and aesthetic heritage of the City of Stone Mountain.
-The preservation of this heritage is essential to the residents and visitors to the City of Stone Mountain.
-The Stone Mountain Historic Preservation Commission meets every month on the 2nd Wednesday at 6:30 pm at the Stone Mountain City Hall.
-All Certificate of Appropriateness applications are due fourteen (14) days prior to the regularly scheduled meeting to be placed on that month’s agenda.
-Applications can be obtained from Stone Mountain City Hall or downloaded here..
+The preservation of this heritage is essential to the residents and visitors of the City of Stone Mountain.
+The Stone Mountain Historic Preservation Commission meets every month on the 3rd Wednesday at 6:30 pm at the Stone Mountain City Hall.
+All Certificate of Appropriateness applications are due fourteen (14) days prior to the regularly scheduled meeting to be placed on the agenda.
+You can download the application here or fill the application out at Stone Mountain City Hall.

 BOARD OF COMMISSIONERS